 Negative experiences lead to negative and harmful thoughts that become negative beliefs.

-And that’s what CBT is about: changing harmful thoughts and beliefs.
+Cognitive Behavioral Therapy is all about changing harmful thoughts and beliefs.

 CBT is a way of changing unhealthy and harmful thoughts.
 It usually (and preferably) involves a professional therapist.
-That said, it is definitely possible to perform cognitive behavioral exercises by ourselves too.
+That said, I’ve personally used CBT on myself successfully.